craftcms/docs/docs/commerce/1.x/docs/shipping.md

 ## Shipping Rule Conditions

 ### Shipping Zone
-This condition is met if the order's shipping address falls within this zone.
+This condition is met if the order’s shipping address falls within this zone.

 ### Minimum Order Quantity
 This condition is met if the order has at least a certain number of items.